ediweissmann/project-euler/README.md

-Scala solutions to projecteuler.net problems
+Learning Scala by solving projecteuler.net problems
 =============

 To run a problem (eg: P11):